SagarBapodara/porfolio/README.md

 ## Work Experience

-**Data Management Analyst @ SellerPlex | (_May 2023 - Nov 2024_)**
-> - Developed and automated reports using SQL, Python, and MS Excel to track key performance indicators (KPIs).
-> - Built and maintained visualization dashboards (Tableau) to provide insights to senior leadership, enhancing decision-making.
-> - Supported the integration of 3rd party data sources (Amazon & Google Analytics) into internal databases for data reporting.

-**BI Developer @ RPA Unicorn (_Aug 2023 - July 2024_)**
+**BI Developer @ RPA Unicorn (_Aug 2023 - Present_)**
 > - Developed BI solutions using Power BI & Tableau for external clients enabling real-time insights into business performance.
 > - Developed ETL pipelines to handle & analyze data from multiple sources, including SQL databases, MS Azure, & RPA logs.
 > - Optimized RPA performance monitoring by automating data collection, reducing manual efforts by 50%.

 **Developer @ Bizgull Inc (_Dec 2021 - Dec 2022_)**
 > - Developed and maintained cloud-based web applications using WordPress, JavaScript, and other frameworks, focusing on business objectives and client requirements.
+> - Acted as the first point of contact for IT and technical issues, resolving 90% of support tickets within SLA timelines.
 > - Analyzed web traffic data using BI Tools to optimize user engagement and SEO, increasing organic traffic by ~30%.
 > - Implemented a test automation framework, enhancing the quality assurance process and reducing testing time by ~40%.

 **Undergraduate Researcher (AI-ML) & Analytics @ IITRAM, Ahmedabad (_Aug 2021 - May 2022_)**
-> - Developed a siren sound detection system using machine learning and computer vision with 95.7% accuracy.
+> - Conducted research on AI-driven solutions, developing a smart traffic control system and a novel sleep apnea detection model with 95.7% and 83% accuracy, respectively.
-> - Created a custom vehicle detection and classification model using YOLO and Darknet 53 (~69% real-time accuracy).
-> - Optimized deep learning models by implementing efficient data structures and algorithms, reducing inference time by 15%.
-> - Designed & improved traffic light control algorithm based on a queuing theory cost function (~25% reduction in wait times)
+> - Built and deployed ML models using TensorFlow, MATLAB, and Azure, leveraging signal processing and deep learning for real-world applications.

 **Intern - Data Science & Analytics @ Reliance Industries Limited (_May 2021 - Aug 2021_)**
 > - Performed in-depth statistical analysis, & handled 10+ PowerBI dashboards for data visualization and business analytics.